 Wisconsin Republican lawmakers reject abortion ban repeal

 MADISON, Wis.
-(AP) — Wisconsin Democratic Gov. Tony Evers’ bid to repeal the battleground state’s dormant abortion ban failed Wednesday after Republican lawmakers convened and immediately adjourned a special session without taking any action.
+(AP) — Wisconsin Democratic Gov. Tony Evers’ bid to repeal the battleground state’s dormant abortion ban was headed toward defeat Wednesday, as Republican senators convened and immediately adjourned a special session without taking any action.

-Wisconsin adopted a ban on abortion except to save the mother’s life in 1849, a year after the territory became a state.
-The U.S. Supreme Court’s landmark 1973 ruling that legalized abortion nationwide nullified the ban.
+Wisconsin adopted a ban on abortion except to save the mother's life in 1849, a year after the territory became a state.
+The U.S. Supreme Court's landmark Roe v.
+Wade ruling that essentially legalized abortion nationwide in 1973 nullified the ban.

 The court is expected to rule this month in a case that could end Roe v.
-Wade, which would allow Wisconsin’s ban to take effect.
-Lawmakers had to meet after Evers called the Legislature into special session this month, but they were not required to vote on the issue.
+Wade, which would allow Wisconsin's ban to take effect.
+Senators had to meet after Evers called the Legislature into special session earlier this month, but they were not required to vote on the issue.

-Senate President Chris Kapenga gaveled in and out in 14 seconds just after noon.
-Democratic Sen. Tim Carpenter shouted “Objection!” to no avail.
-Kapenga walked off the floor without a word.
+Senate President Chris Kapenga gaveled in and out in 14 seconds just after noon in front of seven Democratic senators.
+Sen. Tim Carpenter shouted “Objection!” to no avail as Kapenga rapped the gavel.
+Kapenga then walked off the floor without a word.

 The two-year legislative session ended in March.
 The next regular session doesn't begin until January.

-Dozens of people gathered in the Capitol rotunda before Republican leaders took the floor to protest the looming Supreme Court decision and the GOP’s plans.
+Dozens of people gathered in the Capitol rotunda before Republican leaders took the floor in the Assembly and Senate to protest the looming Supreme Court decision and the GOP’s plans to end the special session without taking any action.
 Many in the crowd were women.

-Officials with the state Department of Administration, which oversees the Capitol police, didn’t immediately respond to a message seeking an estimate on the number of protesters.
+Officials with the state Department of Administration, which oversees the Capitol police, didn’t immediately respond to a message seeking an estimate on the number of people in the crowd.

 The state ban will likely be challenged in court should Roe v.
 Wade be overturned.

-Wisconsin Democratic Attorney General Josh Kaul has said he thinks the 1849 law is too old to enforce.
-He also has said he won’t investigate or prosecute doctors who perform abortions if it takes effect.
+Wisconsin Attorney General Josh Kaul, a Democrat, has said he thinks the 1849 law is too old to enforce.
+He has also said he will not investigate or prosecute doctors who perform abortions if the old law does take effect again.

-Planned Parenthood of Wisconsin, which operates three clinics that provide abortions in the state, has stopped scheduling procedures beyond June 25.
-Clinics in some other places also have halted scheduling.
+Planned Parenthood of Wisconsin, which operates three clinics that provide abortions in the state, has stopped scheduling procedures beyond June 25 in anticipation of the Supreme Court decision.
+Other abortion clinics across the country also have halted scheduling.

 The special session came six weeks after the Madison office of the anti-abortion group Wisconsin Family Action was vandalized.
 Police have yet to arrest anyone.

-Tim Michels, a Republican candidate for governor, this week called on Evers to put the Wisconsin National Guard on notice for similar acts and prepare for “impending acts of mass civil disobedience” if Roe v.
+Tim Michels, a Republican candidate for governor endorsed by former President Donald Trump, this week called on Evers to put the Wisconsin National Guard on notice for similar acts and prepare for “impending acts of mass civil disobedience” if Roe v.
 Wade is overturned.